junxit/us-congress-bills-110/metadata.md

 - 2008-04-23 — Introduced in House
 - 2008-04-23 — Introduced in House
 - 2008-04-23 — Referred to the House Committee on Financial Services.
+- 2008-06-10 — Considered under suspension of the rules. (consideration: CR H5166-5167)
+- 2008-06-10 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1145.
+- 2008-06-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-10 — Mr. Hodes moved to suspend the rules and agree to the resolution.
+- 2008-06-10 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H5166-5167)
+- 2008-06-10 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H5166-5167)